291 (art gallery): Background

 The following year Stieglitz further cemented his reputation as the leading proponent of fine art photography by launching the famed journal Camera Work with the assistance of his friend and fellow photographer Joseph Keiley.
 He expected that Camera Work would soon not only be funded completely by its subscribers but that additional income from the sales of the journal would allow him to further promote "photography as a medium of individual expression."
 While the journal give him a respected forum for showcasing pictorial photography and for publishing his viewpoints, it was not a financial success.
 Rather than be daunted by this setback, Stieglitz became even more convinced that he would succeed in convincing the art world of the rightful place of photography if he could only find the right platform for his message.

 By the end of 1904 Stieglitz was in a difficult position.
 Curtis Bell, president of the American Federation of Photography and an outspoken critic of Stieglitz, organized an exhibition called "The First American Photographic Salon" at the Clausen Galleries in New York.
 It was judged by a jury of eminent American painters, including William Merritt Chase and Robert Henri, which gave it considerable standing in the art world.
 Stieglitz and other photographers saw it as a direct challenge to Stieglitz's reputation, which it was clearly intended to be.

 Stieglitz countered this move by trying to get some of the best known photographers of Europe to join him as part of a united front.
 He traveled to London to meet with some of the founders of the important photographic group The Linked Ring, including J. Crag Annan, Frederick H. Evans, Alvin Langdon Coburn and Alfred Horley Hinton.
 He was hoping to convince them to start a chapter of the Linked Ring in the United States, which he would direct.
 He also met with playwright George Bernard Shaw, who was an avid amateur photographer, about ways to promote photography as an art form.
-Unfortunately Stieglitz took ill before any of these conversations led to anything, and he had to return home.
+Stieglitz took ill before any of these conversations led to anything, and he had to return home.
 He was tired, frustrated and seeking a definitive new way to carry out his mission of promoting photography for photography's sake – independent of any other art form.